Wealthify doesn't support your browser

 You can still access your money

-If you’ve decided to withdraw money, it could be worth shopping around to find an ISA provider that matches your requirements – one thing to keep in mind is that some providers may have fees attached to their withdrawals, so make sure you check beforehand.
+So, if you’re going to invest through an ISA, it could be worth shopping around to find a provider that matches your requirements.
+One thing to keep in mind is that some might have fees attached to their withdrawals, so make sure you check beforehand.

 You’re not tied to a single ISA provider

-It’s worth noting that you can only have one Stocks and Shares ISA and one Cash ISA open at any time.
-But, if you wanted to give your money more potential, you are able to transfer a Cash ISA into a Stocks and Shares ISA and carry over any previous years’ allowance.
+It’s worth noting that you can only pay into one of each type of ISA (like a Stocks & Shares ISA) open at any time.
+But, if you wanted to give your money more potential, you are able to transfer a Cash ISA into a Stocks and Shares ISA (for example) and carry over any previous years’ allowance.

 Start with as little as you want

-Not all ISA providers are the same.
-Some have higher minimum starting costs, ranging from £50 all the way up into the thousands, while others may require larger contributions to be made if you want to add to your pot.
+But not all ISA providers are the same.
+Some could have higher minimum starting costs, ranging from £50 all the way up into the thousands, while others may require larger contributions to be made each time if you want to add to your pot.

 Choose how you want to invest